Jean Kay’s in Marquette has closed following the owner’s retirement.

-In short, the original shop opened in 1975, then it was sold because the owner was doing so well he could retire early.
-But the latest is that the original owner bought it back so the Jean Kay’s name would use the real recipe, the one their grandma used to make.
+In short, the original shop opened in 1975 in Iron Mountain, then it was sold because the owner was doing so well he could retire early.
+However, the original owner wanted back in and the new Iron Mountain owners weren’t ready to sell.
+And so, the Marquette location was created by the original owners, so the Jean Kay’s name would use the real recipe, the one their grandma used to make.

 It’s a nice story, but unfortunately most of their customers probably aren’t too familiar with it, considering the Marquette shop is right next to the Northern Michigan campus.
 College kids just don’t care about that kind of thing.

 Either way, the shop is worth a stop.
 On one side, you can see the dough rollers through the window and the other side is the front-of-house.